amirtronics/Butterworth/README.md

 # Butterworth

-A simple implementation of low-pass digital Butterworth filter.
+A simple c++ implementation of Butterworth filter.